 There is no ideal candidate in terms of background but we are looking for candidates who are not only highly academically able but also truly exemplify our criteria of commitment to public service and leadership ability.
 Exceptional candidates will be able to show an excellent academic track record, a strong commitment to public service and the ability to have real impact in their chosen field.
 Our mission as a school is to contribute towards the creation of a world better led, better served, and better governed.
 The students we are looking for are individuals who are passionate about creating positive change in the world.
 The best applicants will also know what skills they seek to develop or gain through the MPP and how they will implement these following the course in order to drive this change.

 Can I receive guidance on my suitability for the programme by submitting my CV?

-No, the School receives a very large number of applications and enquiries each year.
+No, the Blavatnik School of Government receives a very large number of applications and enquiries each year.
 In the interest of making the admissions process as impartial and fair as possible, it is not possible to offer feedback to some candidates when the privilege cannot be extended to all.
 Therefore, the department cannot provide individual guidance on suitability for the course, but would rather encourage you to read the selection criteria carefully.

 I have a GPA of less than 3.7; can I still apply?